synw/django-mqueue/README.md

 ## Usage

-You can plug mqueue into your app by creating a moderated event whenever you need.
+You can plug mqueue into your app by creating a mevent whenever you need.
 It can be in the save method of a model or in a form_valid method of a view for example.

   ```python
 from django.contrib.contenttypes.models import ContentType